7 Job hunting tips for students and graduates

-When searching for a job – especially your first job – it’s easy to overlook key details, but if you consider how many other people are apply for the same positions, it’s often these details that will make you stand out from the crowd.
+It’s easy to overlook key details when you’re job hunting, but if you consider how many other people are applying for the same positions, it’s often these details that will make you stand out from the crowd.

 Remember, employers want to hire someone who will make their lives easier.
 That’s why your CV should demonstrate what your past successes can accomplish for them.
 Your digital application is a chance you have to shine, so don’t make easily avoidable mistakes that could negatively impact your future.

 Consider that employers on average spend fewer than 60 seconds scanning CVs – yours needs to be professionally laid out, to the point, easy to follow, error-free, and preferably in a list format.